elevationai/cuss2.ts/README.md

 # CUSS2.ts

-A TypeScript SDK for the Common Use Self-Service (CUSS) 2.0 platform that facilitates developing applications for airline self-service kiosks.
+A TypeScript SDK for the Common Use Self-Service version 2 (CUSS2)  platform that facilitates developing applications for airline self-service kiosks.

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Overview

-CUSS2.ts provides a robust TypeScript interface to interact with the CUSS 2.0 platform, enabling developers to create applications for self-service check-in, self-tagging, and self bag-drop terminals in the airline industry.
+CUSS2.ts provides a robust TypeScript interface to interact with the CUSS2 platform, enabling developers to create applications for self-service check-in, self-tagging, and self bag-drop terminals in the airline industry.
 This SDK handles platform state management, WebSocket communication, and provides a clean API for interacting with various peripheral devices.